 Whakaari/White Island is New Zealand’s only active marine volcano.
 It sits 48km (30mi) off the North Island’s east coast in the Bay of Plenty region and is as much a place of interest for scientists as it is a popular tourist attraction.
 Dramatic geothermal beauty aside, the island’s surrounding waters are another notable asset.
 Here, divers can marvel at the underwater steam vents and resident marine critters, while avid fishers will have plenty of opportunities to cast a line during specialised chartered boat tours.

-Venture slightly beyond White Island to meet the lesser-known gem that is Moutohora/Whale Island.
-The island, which is a remnant of an eroded volcano, is home to several endangered native plants, birds, marine mammals and lizards.
-It is considered a protected nature reserve and access is highly restricted; similar to Little Barrier Island, only a small selection of approved boat operators can take visitors to Moutohora.
+Venture slightly beyond White Island to meet the lesser-known gem that is Moutohorā/Whale Island.
+It’s a remnant of an eroded volcano and home to several endangered native plants, birds, marine mammals and lizards.
+It is considered a protected nature reserve, and access is highly restricted.
+Similar to Little Barrier Island, only a small selection of approved boat operators can take you to Moutohorā.

 Matiu/Somes Island, the largest island in northern Wellington Harbour, is presently a scientific and historical reserve.
 In the past, it has served as a military defence point, a human and animal quarantine station and an internment camp – you can still see the historic remains of its colourful past by walking around the area’s main loop track.
 A scheduled ferry service runs from Wellington to Matiu/Somes Island seven days a week, making this an ideal spot for an island-based day trip.